Tech Tip: Six Steps to Get Started With Laserfiche Workflow

 Keep learning.
 The links above only the scratch the surface of the material available to help you learn how to use Laserfiche Workflow.
 Here are even more resources:

-- Take the Business Process Management and Capture Workflow CPP classes, and become a workflow expert
+- Take the Laserfiche Certification courses in Content and Process Management, and become a workflow expert

-- Explore the Workflow section of the Laserfiche Support Site for videos, white papers, and presentations
+- Explore the Laserfiche Support Site for videos, white papers, and presentations on workflow

 - Explore Workflow’s extensive online help files